Emeritus Professor Celeste Lawson Oration

 Seminar/Lecture

-The School of Education and the Arts at CQUniversity invites you, either in person or virtually, to the Annual Celeste Lawson Lecture.
+The School of Education and the Arts at CQUniversity invites you, either in person or virtually, to the Annual Celeste Lawson Oration.
 This annual lecture honours Emeritus Professor Celeste Lawson, our valued colleague and passionate educator and champion of the Arts and Humanities, who passed away in 2023.

 She is remembered for her inclusion, leadership, and a teaching philosophy that encouraged student engagement and deep learning.
 Celeste was a bright light at CQUniversity with a passion for students, their successes, and their achievements.
 She taught, mentored, and inspired many students and colleagues in her work in the School of Education and the Arts.
 She is also remembered as a highly valued president of CQU’s Academic Board, where she skilfully led attendees to consider and recommend on important University matters.